mercush/genlm-control/docs/performance.md

 ## When to use each optimization

-> **Note:** Built-in `Potential` classes that can benefit from autobatching support (e.g., `PromptedLLM`) will have autobatching enabled by default.
+> **Note:** Built-in `Potential` classes that can benefit from auto-batching support (e.g., `PromptedLLM`) will have auto-batching enabled by default.

-- Use autobatching when the potential's batch operations are more efficient than sequential operations
+- Use auto-batching when the potential's batch operations are more efficient than sequential operations
 - Use multiprocessing when the potential's operations are compute-intensive and can benefit from parallel processing
 - Consider the overhead of each optimization when deciding which to use.
 Multiprocessing in particular incurs a significant overhead when the potential's operations are not compute-intensive.